 That said we didn’t regret it!
 There was plenty of space for our 2 tents, a nice fire ring and stones to sit on next to it.

 The next day we packed up camp and hiked down the hill, one of the few on this trail, making our way to Painter’s Creek.
 We checked the area out, and filtered water into our bottles.
 Where the trail continues is a little hidden here, basically when you come down the hill you’ll see the creek in front of you, and you’ll make a left.
 You’ll have to walk a little bit down the trail, and you’ll cross the stream here, where the trail continues on the other side.
+Thankfully we were able to walk across several rocks, and using our trekking poles for support didn’t get our feet wet.
+If the water was running high that might have been more difficult.

 Along the second half of the North loop, the forest opens up quite a bit, and you walk along a hilly, rocky slope.
 It’s really pretty here.
 You’ll cross a dirt road or two, and the last part, a long section of it, is walking along a wide grassy pathway until you get to Bear Lake Road.